kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 -r, --recursive
 Search for the ACT/CCT/PCT recursively.

+-s, --standalone
+Perform a standalone applicability check without an ACT, CCT, or PCT, using only the applicability property values contained in each object.

 -T, --summary
 Print a summary of the check after it completes, including statistics on the number of objects that passed/failed the check.